 5. Has your institution recently hosted a conference or symposium on topics related to planetary health?

-- Yes, the institution has hosted more than one conference or symposium on topics related to planetary health in the past year, including at least one on climate change. - Yes, the institution has hosted one conference or symposium on topics related to planetary health in the past year. - Yes, the institution has hosted a conference on topics related to planetary health in the past three years.

-- The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event. - No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
+The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+No, the institution has not hosted a conference on topics related to planetary health in the past three years.

-Score explanation: As mentioned above, the FLCEHC hosts virtual monthly Project ECHO sessions hosted by physicians and environmental health researchers that discuss topics such as asthma triggers and the environment, pesticide exposure among farm workers and their families, preventing tick-borne diseases, local effects of climate change for the practicing clinician, food justice and children's environmental health, and acute environmental toxic exposures in children.
-These sessions, however, are not traditional "conferences" in the sense that one presentation is held per month and presenters are all affiliated with FLCEHC.
+Score explanation: As mentioned above, the FLCEHC hosts virtual monthly Project ECHO sessions hosted by physicians and environmental health researchers that discuss topics such as asthma triggers and the environment, pesticide exposure among farm workers and their families, preventing tick-borne diseases, local effects of climate change for the practising clinician, food justice and children's environmental health, and acute environmental toxic exposures in children.
+These sessions, however, are not traditional "conferences' in the sense that one presentation is held per month and presenters are all affiliated with FLCEHC.
 URSMD has not formally hosted a traditional or virtual conference, with calls for research submissions, various presentations, etc., on topics related to planetary health in the past three years.